What is online brand protection? How to protect your brand

 • Cybersquatting The unauthorized registration and use of internet domain names that are similar to reputed companies’ trademarks, service marks, names, or personal names.
 Cybersquatting is the practice of buying domain names and selling them later at higher rates.

 • Typosquatting A social engineering tactic that targets people who mistakenly type an incorrect URL into their web browser rather than using a search engine.
-Cybercriminals register domains with deliberately misspelt names and lure unsuspecting websites into visiting such websites.
+Cybercriminals register domains with deliberately misspelled names and lure unsuspecting websites into visiting such websites.

 • Website Cloning A duplicate website that looks exactly like the official one.
 Hackers clone the design, content, and code to trick visitors into believing they are on the original website.